TrustlessFi/tdao-ui/README.md

 ## Using hardhat network

-If using hardhat, copy the generated `localHardhatAddresses.json` to `src/utils/deploy/localHardhatAddresses.json`.
+If you are using hardhat, copy the generated `localHardhatAddresses.json` to `src/utils/deploy/localHardhatAddresses.json`.

 ## Adding genesis rounds